-- The safeguarding of children is integral to the effective assessment and management of risk.
+- 27.1 The safeguarding of children is integral to the effective assessment and management of risk.
 The impact of parental mental illness on children and young people can be considerable.
-The interests of children are paramount, even where the adult service user is the client. - Where clinicians identify that a child may be at risk of significant harm, confidentiality must be breached and a referral made to Social Care and/or the Police. - Consultation is always available regarding the safeguarding of children either from the Service Manager at Safeguarding Children & Vulnerable Adults on [I/S] or out of hours from Longview on [I/S]
+The interests of children are paramount, even where the adult service user is the client. - 27.2 Where clinicians identify that a child may be at risk of significant harm, confidentiality must be breached and a referral made to Social Care and/or the Police. - 27.3 Consultation is always available regarding the safeguarding of children either from the Associate Director of Safeguarding Children & Vulnerable Adults on [I/S] or out of hours from the inpatient adolescent unit Longview on [I/S]

-4.19 Vulnerable Adult Protection
+28. Vulnerable Adult Protection